yasuoka/hd/README.md

 hd.c
 ====

-A small implementation of printing hexadecimal dump with ascii string in C
+A small implementation of printing hexadecimal dump with ascii string in C.

+- Use this by copy&paste to your code
-hd2.c is for more restricted systems(eg. bootloader).
+- hd2.c is for more restricted systems(eg. bootloader)

 Example
 -------